dabit3/aws-amplify-workshop-react-native/README.md

 <Button onPress={this.addToStorage} title='Add to Storage' />
 ```

-This would create a folder called `javascript` in our S3 bucket & store a file called __MyReactComponent.js__ there with the code we specified in the second argument of `Storage.put`.
+This would create a folder called `textfiles` in our S3 bucket & store a file called __mytext.txt__ there with the code we specified in the second argument of `Storage.put`.

 If we want to read everything from this folder, we can use `Storage.list`: